Prevention of Infertility

 For generations, women married early, stayed at home and had babies.
 But today’s reality is quite different — women are pursuing careers, marrying later and postponing motherhood.
 More and more adolescent and teenage girls are smoking, the incidence of sexually transmitted infections has been steadily rising, particularly in women aged 15-21, and unhealthy extremes in body weight are now more common than ever.

 But, what does all this have to do with having a baby?
 A lot.

 Most women first become aware and concerned about their reproductive health when they become sexually active — to prevent pregnancy.
 But the choices made as teens and into adulthood can have a major impact on a woman’s ability to get pregnant.

-Let’s take a look at some of these risk factors and how, with proper information and awareness, we can work towards preventing several causes of infertility.
+Let’s take a look at some of these risk factors and how, with proper information and awareness, we can work towards the prevention of infertility in men and women.

 Age And Your Fertility

 Listen closely and you can hear your biological clock tick.

 It is an established medical fact that a woman’s fertility — the ability to get pregnant and carry that pregnancy to full term — decreases as she ages.
 And, while today’s infertility treatments are very successful in helping women of all ages get pregnant, it is most likely that women in their twenties and early thirties will achieve pregnancy, with or without treatment.

 Approximately one-third of all couples, with the female partner 35 or older, will have problems getting pregnant.
 It is also estimated that one-half of women will not be able to get pregnant on their own by the age of 40.

 Of course, the decision to have a baby — and determining the right time to start a family — is a highly personal choice.
 Women need to understand, however, that the biological clock is a very real issue and that the older the female partner, the more difficulty can be faced when trying to get pregnant.